trueheart78/trueheart78.com/_posts/2016-09-18-make-rubocop-part-of-your-tests.md

 ### RSpec

-To override the default Rubocop settings for RSpec, use something like the
+To override the default RuboCop settings for RSpec, use something like the
 following:

 ```yaml